HuntsmanCancerInstitute/AwsApps/README.md

 # AwsApps
 Genomic data focused toolkit for working with AWS services (e.g. S3 and EC2).
-Also includes exhaustive JUnit testing for each app.
+Includes exhaustive JUnit testing for each app.
 <pre>
 **************************************************************************************
 **                                 GSync : July 2019                                **